DevExpress/testcafe/docs/articles/documentation/reference/test-api/testcontroller/eval.md

 });
 ```

-> Since `eval` returns a promise-wrapped value instead of a local context, you cannot chain other methods of the test controller after `eval`.
+> Important!
+Since `eval` returns a promise-wrapped value instead of a local context, you cannot chain other methods of the test controller after `eval`.
 >
 > Always place `eval` in a separate call.